Ente-Veedu/.github/profile/README.md

 ## 📖 Overview

-**Ente Veedu Wallet** ("Ente Veedu" — Malayalam for *"my home"*) is a blockchain-powered remittance platform that lets Gulf-based expatriates send money home to Kerala in seconds, not days.
+**Ente Veedu ** ("Ente Veedu" — Malayalam for *"my home"*) is a blockchain-powered remittance platform that lets Gulf-based expatriates send money home to Kerala in seconds, not days.
 It uses the **Stellar network** and **USDC** as a settlement layer, paired with a custom Anchor implementation that bridges digital assets to real bank accounts — so users get the speed and cost benefits of blockchain rails without ever needing to understand blockchain.

 ## 🎯 The Problem